gopinaath/valkey-serverless-samples/valkey-setup-guide.md

 In a separate window, I connect to Elasticache Valkey using ```redis-cli```:

 ```
-$ redis-cli --tls
+% redis-cli --tls

+127.0.0.1:6379> set name1 "John Smith"
+OK
+127.0.0.1:6379> get name1
+"John Smith"

 ```

 ## Best Practices

-1. Always use a bastion host for accessing Valkey
+1. Always use a bastion host for accessing Valkey.
 2. Open only the ports needed in the security group.
 3. Regularly update the bastion host, or better yet - provision it only when needed and then delete it.

 ## Conclusion

 This setup provides a secure, scalable Valkey deployment.
-The serverless nature of ElastiCache means you only pay for what you use, while the bastion host ensures secure access to your data store.
+The serverless nature of ElastiCache Valkey means I only pay for what I use, while the bastion host ensures secure access to my data store.

+If you are following these steps, remember to regularly update security group rules, monitor access patterns, and keep the bastion host updated with the latest security patches.